zeppe-lin/zeppe-lin.github.io/index/index.md

 Symbolized by our iconic post-apocalyptic airship within the gear, it marks the beginning of a stable and enduring adventure.

-Chart your course through the full [release notes](relnotes-v1.0.html) to discover all the new features and improvements aboard this maiden voyage.
+Chart your course through [release notes](relnotes-v1.0.html) to discover all the new features and improvements aboard this maiden voyage.

 ## Documentation